Half-Life: Alyx: Movement

 To mitigate the problem of motion sickness in VR, Valve implemented several movement options.
 They cited inspiration from the 2018 VR game Budget Cuts, which uses teleporting to move the player between locations.
 Valve had assumed that teleportation would damage the experience; however, though teleporting appears jarring when watching others use it, they found that players quickly became accustomed to it.
 According to Walker, "It recedes to the background of your mind, and you become much more focused on what you're doing with it."

-To disincentivize players from quickly teleporting through levels, Valve filled areas with elements to capture their attention and slow them down, such as threats, collectables or other elements of interest.
-To solve the problem of taller players having to crouch when moving through some spaces, Valve standardized their virtual body size when they teleport, effectively making every player the same height when teleporting.
+To disincentivize players from quickly teleporting through levels, Valve filled areas with elements to capture their attention and slow them down, such as threats, collectables, set pieces, or other points of interest.
+To solve the problem of taller players having to crouch when moving through some spaces, Valve standardized the player's virtual body size when they teleport, effectively making every player the same height when teleporting.
 They found that players did not notice this discrepancy as they were focused on moving to their goal.

 Combat

-Every weapon can be used one-handed, as Valve wanted players to have a hand free to interact with the world at all times.
+Every weapon in the game is used one-handed, as Valve wanted players to have a hand free to interact with the world at all times.
 The crowbar, an iconic weapon from previous Half-Life games, was omitted as Valve could not make melee combat work in VR, and because players would accidentally catch it on objects in the game world as they moved, creating confusion.
 Additionally, players associated the crowbar with Gordon Freeman, the protagonist of previous games.
 Valve wanted to create a different identity for Alyx, portraying her as a "hacker and tinkerer".
 Other discarded weapon concepts include a trip mine, slingshot, shield, and rocket launcher.

 As players move at more realistic speeds in VR compared to typical FPS games, Valve had to adjust enemies to make combat fair and fun.
-Antlions, returning enemies from Half-Life 2, would quickly overwhelm players; the team slowed their movement and added the ability to shoot their legs off to slow them down.
+Antlions, returning enemies from Half-Life 2, would quickly overwhelm players with their speed.
+The team slowed the antlions' movement and added the ability to shoot their legs off to slow them down.
 Fast zombies and fast headcrabs, also introduced in Half-Life 2, were cut as they were too frightening for some players in VR.
-According to the designer Dario Casali, "The shock of having [fast headcrabs] come around the corner and latch onto you before you'd even know what was going on was just too much."
+According to the designer Dario Casali, "The shock of having [them] come around the corner and latch onto you before you'd even know what was going on was just too much."